jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-one.md

 ### Sketch the API

-Excellent. now that we have a working Rust app scaffold, let's sketch out a simple use case for storing and retrieving some data.
+Excellent.
+Now that we have a working Rust app scaffold, let's sketch out a simple use case for storing and retrieving some data.
 Open your `src/main.rs` file and replace it with the following:

 ```rust